-2. To prov ide students with knowledge of the theoretical aspects of the history of architecture; procedures - e implementation of projects/concepts; and contemporary technologies and engineering issues in urban plannir 1 h a specialist in the field in accordance with both local and international requirements and to 1 1 further studies at the next level.
-Learning outcome 1 l completion of the architecture education program, graduates will develop the following general and sect oral competencies necessary for the specialty.
-Knowledge 1.
-Describes the history and theory of architecture, including art, international and architectural styles, aspects necessary for architectural design and design management of understanding: buildings, and the legal foundations of planning and construction.
-2. In the process of construction, realizes the special role of the architect's profession and the values and contexts related to the preservation and development of the environment in the field of urbanism.
-3. Thoroughly reviews and critically considers the legal procedures necessary for 3.
-Thoroughly reviews and critically considers the legal procedures necessary for architectural projects, in accordance with the general principles of the global experience of architecture.
+2. To prov ride students with knowledge of the theoretical aspects of the history of architecture; procedures necessary for th e implementation of projects/concepts; and contemporary technologies and engineering issues in urban plannii ng processes 3.
+To train n a specialist in the field in accordance with both local and international requirements and to further studies at the next level.
+Learning outcome l completion of the architecture education program, graduates will develop the following neurining outcome coral competencies necessary for the specialty.
+Knowledge and understanding: Describes the history and theory of architecture, including art, international architectural styles, aspects necessary for architectural design and design management of buildings, and the legal foundations of planning and construction.
+In the process of construction, realizes the special role of the architect's profession and the values and contexts related to the preservation and development of the environment in the field of urbanism.
+3. Thoroughly reviews and critically considers the legal procedures necessary for architectural projects, in accordance with the general principles of the global experience of architecture.
 4. Understands the public requirements following operational processes, the organization of construction, project area improvement and follows the professional ethics and legal regulations related to the mentioned field. skills 5.
 Analyzes the architectural features of the building, including planning principles, aesthetics, functional schemes and creates an architectural project through the urban planning context of the project area; 6. considers the aesthetic and operational properties of constructions, modern technologies and materials, as well as transport, communication, technical and security systems; 7. generates architectural ideas in a digital format using a variety of techniques, while illustrating constructions, technologies, materials, technical and safety systems.
 8. Collects data taking into account the interests of the customer, based on the analysis of which forms a professional substantiated conclusion.